The Ride To Walk Endurance Race

 Swag and Awards:

 Odds are, it will be hot.
 September averages are a high of 91, and low of 56, with only one day of rain in the month.
 Drink plenty of fluids, take your salt caps, and bring a cooling towel.
 Please be aware of the signs of heat exhaustion and heat stroke and take appropriate action if needed.
-First aid personnel will be on hand, generously provided by the Lincoln Community Emergency Response Team.
+First aid personnel will be on hand.
 First, and foremost, however, you are responsible for keeping yourself safe and healthy, so please inform us immediately if something isn't right.
 We will get you help.

 Thanks to Ride To Walk, we will have the Start\Finish lit, some generators and lights at key locations, and we will have glow sticks on the course markers at night, but it will get dark.
 And not "city dark".
 Out on the trail, it will get DARK.
 Please make sure you have adequate personal lighting for the trail, and your "home base".
 It will keep you from bouncing down the trail on your face, and will help keep critters away from the area.